-IMPACT Community Action’s mission is “to reduce poverty by providing hope-inspiring help and real opportunities for self-sufficiency.”
+IMPACT Community Action’s mission is “to fight poverty by providing hope-inspiring help and real opportunities for self-sufficiency.”

 IMPACT’s call to action is the "ripple effect” -- the repercussions of an event or situation experienced far beyond its immediate location.
 Moreover, IMPACT’s brand identity was inspired by the following quote from Senator Robert F. Kennedy ...